thiago-marquezini/FrontEnd-FBMessengerBots/README.md

 # FrontEnd-FBMessengerBots

 I started this project a few years ago and never finished it since the requester died (1 month after project started).
-Yeah, he (sladly) died before paying/finishing this project.
 It was thought to manage and monitor Facebook Messenger Bots and Instagram Targeted Search.

 Requirements: